shaunpersad/redu/README.md

 The following is a simple color-picker, where we display a list of colors, and allow a single color to be selected.

-In this example, we must pass down both an application-level state property (`selectedColor`), as well as an action function (`changeColor`), all the way to the grand-child component:
+In this example, we must pass down both an application-level state property (`selectedColor`), as well as an action function (`changeColor`), all the way from the `ColorList` top-level component to the `ColorOptions` grand-child components:

 #### Vanilla React
 ```js